 Single Mast artist easels are cost-effective with a comparatively smaller size.
 With a unique design, most of the artists admire these easels for its capacity to hold large-sized canvases.

-This is similar to French easel, but lacks storage system or resting area to keep paint and palette.
+This is similar to French easel but lacks storage system or resting area to keep paint and palette.
 This is hence more lightweight, making it easy to carry.
-But absence of extra drawers makes you to carry art materials separately.
+But the absence of extra drawers makes you carry art materials separately.